 The nature of a traditional academic degree will be augmented by coaching across 10 principles that prepare students for life.
 The UA92 philosophy is that success is down to more than talent.
-It’s becoming the best, breaking down boundaries, training hard, and never giving up.
+It is about becoming the best, breaking down boundaries, training hard, and never giving up.

 At a launch event at Trafford Town Hall this week, Gary Neville said that by ensuring graduates had access to paid work placements with companies and organisations – including Microsoft partners – as well as an educational curriculum, they would leave UA92 with an academic qualification as well as critical life skills.

-The project also aligns with Microsoft’s Digital Skills initiative with its commitment to ensure: 3 million UK students are engaged in coding and computing by 2020, the training of 30,000 new digital apprentices by the same year, helping 30,000 public sector officials learn new digital skills, and re-training 500,000 cloud experts.
+The project also aligns with Microsoft’s Digital Skills initiative with its commitment to ensuring that three million UK students are engaged in coding and computing by 2020, the training of 30,000 new digital apprentices by the same year, helping 30,000 public sector officials learn new digital skills, and re-training 500,000 cloud experts.

 The planned campus will feature a Microsoft Technology Centre that will include an Executive Briefing Centre, Experience Centre and Virtual Reality Suite, as well as hot-desking space and areas for local start-ups to learn and network.